1997–present

 Movies and TV Shows

 After moving to Los Angeles, Sweeney’s career began with small parts on television and in movies.
 She told The Hollywood Reporter her early roles were often “really shitty projects,” some that paid only $100 a day.
-She kept at it and added The Middle, Pretty Little Liars, In The Vault, and Everything Sucks! to her resume.
+She kept at it and added The Middle, Pretty Little Liars, In the Vault, and Everything Sucks! to her resume.

 “I learned that I thrived on hectic craziness,” she told Elle in October 2022.
 “I knew that this was my dream, that my dream was coming true—and I was going to work even harder to make sure that I kept building the career that I wanted.”